 The Old Tower

-Largely at the initiative of the late Eve Evans, a previous verger and sacristan at St John’s, an imaginative project was launched to renovate the tower, with wildlife in mind.
+By the late 1980s the Old Tower was in a state of serious disrepair.
+Largely at the initiative of the late Eve Evans, a long-standing verger and sacristan, an imaginative, environmentally-focussed project was launched to renovate the tower.
 With the help of several dedicated parishioners including Cynthia Tester, Anne Bailey and Betty Daysh, and with the support of local architect Richard Guion and David and Madge Goodall of the Hampshire Bat Group, the Shedfield Old Tower Conservation Society (SOTCS) was founded in 1992.

-For further information or visits, please contact the parish office.
+For further information or visits, please contact the Parish Office.